 We are looking for self-motivated, resourceful, and open-minded individuals who are willing to go on a (virtual) summer trip with us together.
 Filmmaking is hard, making art is a privilege, especially now and under these circumstances.
 Creativity is key as we will be making work to be presented and engaged in a virtual space.

-Participants should expect one-to-two online sessions per week (approx 4-8 hrs/week) for the duration of the program as well as additional and necessary time to work on and complete their project.
+Participants should expect one-to-two online sessions per week (approx 4-8 hrs/week) and 3-4 hours of consultation/meeting time with an assigned mentor over the course of the program, as well as additional and necessary time to work on and complete their project.

 UV is open to Asian-identifying young people (age 18-29) from anywhere in Canada.
 Apply and tell us more about you and your ideas!
 If you need assistance with your application or are experiencing barriers to applying, please contact aram@reelasian.com

-Selected participants’ film projects will be premiered at the Reel Asian Film Festival in November 2022 as part of a final presentation and discussion.
-Participants receive full accreditation to the festival and from outside the Greater Toronto Area will be invited to attend
+Selected participants’ film projects will be premiered at the Reel Asian Film Festival in November 2023 as part of a final presentation and Q&A. Participants receive full accreditation to the festival, and travel and accommodations will be provided to those from outside the Greater Toronto Area.

-Attendance at online program sessions and final presentation are mandatory.
+Attendance at online program sessions and the final presentation are mandatory.

 Program Timeline